arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	}
 	````

 	> **Note:** A channel is a unique address that represents a single user on a single device for a single application or secondary tile.
 Using the channel URI, an application can send a notification whenever it has an update for the user.
-With the **NotificationHubClient** we can send a notification to the full list of the client endpoints registered in the Notification Hub.
+With the **NotificationHubClient** you can send a notification to the full list of the client endpoints registered in the Notification Hub.

 1. Find the **PostCustomer** function and add a call to **SendNotification** method.